john310897/CurrencyConversionApp/README.md

 # Currency conversion application
-This application was developed using front-end as react.js
+This application was developed using react.js
 ## Application modules
 -Sign up
 -Login